Disclaimer: This post may contain affiliate links wherein I may earn a commission from any purchase made.

 Many Moons carries sizes NB to 18-24M for babies and sizes 1-2Y to 6-7Y for kids.

-Many Moons also carries some women’s sizes for matching Mommy and Me looks.
-The adult size range is limited, with sizes Small to Large offered for blouses and dresses that coordinate with matching kids’ and babies’ styles.
+Many Moons also carries some women’s sizes for matching looks.
+The adult size range is limited, with sizes small to large offered for blouses and dresses that coordinate with kids’ and babies’ styles.

 What brands does Many Moons carry?

-Many Moons carries a curated selection of premium labels, selected for their quality, sustainable materials (ie organic cotton, wool, and linen fabrics, low-impact dyes).
+Many Moons carries a curated selection of premium labels, selected for their quality, sustainable materials (organic cotton, wool, and linen fabrics, low-impact dyes).

 Many Moons brands include: